You are here

 • Temporary borrowing by school boards is specifically authorized by Wis Stat § 67.12(8).

-Step #2 - Budget Hearing Requirements
+Step #2 - Host a Budget Hearing

-The procedures which common, union high and unified school districts should follow to formulate a budget, hold a public hearing and adopt a budget can be found in Wis Stat § 115.01(3) and Wis Stat § 65.90.
+The procedures which common, union high, and unified school districts should follow to formulate a budget, hold a public hearing, and adopt a budget can be found in Wis Stat § 115.01(3) and Wis Stat § 65.90.

 Frequency of Hearings